Tag Archives: EU Emissions

 Climate Realities: A Response to Liberal Environmental Policies

 In yesterday’s broadcast, Jennifer Lash, a former senior advisor from Environment and Climate Change Canada, explained that the Prime Minister had to make an MOU with Alberta in order to bring that province on board to initiate further climate initiatives.
 The potential cost was building a pipeline across BC, but she believes the opposition in BC is too strong for this to become a reality.
 She also talked about other past and present Liberal environmental policies.
-Max Thaysen from Cortes Island’s Climate Action Network responds in this morning’s interview.
+Max Thaysen, a leader of the Cortes Island Climate Action Network and regional representative for North Island on the BC NDP’s Standing Committee on Economy and Environment, responds in this morning’s interview.

 Continue reading Climate Realities: A Response to Liberal Environmental Policies